 Don't leave deadbolt keys in the lock on the inside when you're out.
 This pretty much negates the security of the deadbolt.
 Remove the key and place it in a non-visible place nearby for use in emergencies.
 Getting all locks keyed alike means you can keep one on your keychain and others around the house.

 Don't leave your house or car keys just inside the front door, by open windows, or in the car in easy reach of opportunistic thieves.
 Keep them out of sight.
 The same goes for wallets, handbags, mobile phones, and other valuables.

 Sound the alarm

-Maintain the alarms system once it is installed by carrying out yearly servicing.
+Maintain the alarm system once it is installed by carrying out yearly servicing.
 This minimises false alarms and ensures the system is offering complete home protection for your property 365 days a year.

-For complete coverage invest backup from in an alarm monitoring service.
-This service ensures a security professional will be notified if your alarm system goes off any time of the day or night.
+For complete coverage invest backup from in a professional Back to Base alarm monitoring service.
+This service ensures a security specialist will be notified if your alarm system goes off any time of the day or night.

 Mark it up

 Microdotting or engraving appliances and valuables with your driver's licence number and initials or another identifiable code can help police recover your possessions if they are stolen.
 Taking photos of these items can also help to identify and reclaim them, as well as assist in insurance claims.

 Ensure the front of your home is well-lit and clearly visible from the street to avoid giving thieves somewhere to hide or the ability to enter your home unnoticed by neighbours.
 Install sensor lights at the front door and keep your garden trimmed back.